Filipejoaoss/imccalculator/README.md

 Small front-end project that calculates IMC.

-The Framework used for this project was React + Vite.
+The project used React as the JavaScript library and Vite as the development tooling.

 ## Setup and Configuration